awsrjh/aws-neuron-sdk-tmp/docs/ml_frameworks/mxnet-neuron/api-compilation-python-api.rst

 original operations for framework execution.

 The compiled graph can be saved using the MXNet save_checkpoint and served using MXNet Model Serving.
-Please see `MXNet-Neuron Model Serving <./tutorial-model-serving.md>`__ for more information about exporting to saved model and serving using MXNet Model Serving.
+Please see :ref:`mxnet-neuron-model-serving` for more information about exporting to saved model and serving using MXNet Model Serving.

 Options can be passed to Neuron compiler via the compile function.
 For example, the “\ ``--num-neuroncores``\ ” option directs Neuron compiler to compile each subgraph to fit in the specified number of NeuronCores.
 This number can be less than the total available NeuronCores on an Inf1 instance.
-See `Neuron Compiler
-CLI <../neuron-cc/command-line-reference.md>`__ for more information about compiler options.
+See :ref:`neuron-compiler-cli-reference` for more information about compiler options.

 Arguments